 Tap into the serenity with the flat and easy hikes on either the Moonstone Beach Boardwalk Trail or the bluff trail at Fiscalini Ranch Preserve.
 These are spectacular trekking options as they both overlook the ocean.
 Once there, hit the Moonstone Beach’s waters or explore the wilderness at Fiscalini Ranch Preserve.

 A visit to any town is never complete without a visit downtown and Cambria has a charming Main Street for pleasant strolls.
 It’s dotted with antique shops, art galleries, diners, and some pretty cottage gardens.

 While there are plenty of beaches in town, I recommend visiting the William Randolph Hearst State Beach for a walk on its pier.
 The beach sits opposite Hearst Castle, which is a must-visit attraction in Cambria.
 As an alternative, there’s Nitt Witt Ridge which is known as a poor man’s Hearst Castle.

 Distance from San Francisco: 219 miles or 3 hours and 45 minutes

-This is the only weekend trip from San Francisco that crosses state lines, and I highly recommend it since it’s just under four hours.
+This is the only San Francisco getaway that crosses state lines, and I highly recommend it since it’s just under four hours.
 It’s the closest thing to Las Vegas for anyone not willing to take the long trip there.
 Plus, it’s located right by Lake Tahoe and it’s not an opportunity you should miss when you’re that close.